Praxis: NIO 'flexible' on Hillsborough Castle charity timescale

 "Praxis Care hopes this urgent meeting with the NIO will reduce the anxiety which our service users and staff are currently experiencing," the spokesman said.

-"It would be grossly unfair to expect Praxis Care's investment to be simply handed over to Historic Royal Palaces to generate future revenue streams for this property management organisation."'Not an option'
+"It would be grossly unfair to expect Praxis Care's investment to be simply handed over to Historic Royal Palaces to generate future revenue streams for this property management organisation."

 The spokesman said Praxis Care also appreciated the support received from members of the public, local politicians and the "enormous interest shown by the shadow secretary of state".